-Dennis Bledsoe, Inspector, Little Rock
+Dennis Bledsoe, Senior Fire Alarm Inspector, North Little Rock

-As promised, Dennis Bledsoe details how he lost an amazing 74 pounds!
+In this installment of "Biggest Losers," as promised, Dennis Bledsoe details how he lost a whopping 74 pounds! 😱

-What did you do to lose the weight?
+1. What did you do to lose the weight?

-What does your new healthy routine include?
+2. What does your new healthy routine include?

-What made you decide to change your diet or lifestyle?
+3. What made you decide to change your diet or lifestyle?

-Health reasons...Before the Covid-19 event happen I was doing a weekly weigh in and getting protein snacks and meal replacements.
-When Covid-19 began, I just continued my plan at home and we found alternative protein products to help with meal replacements and continued to make the way we eat our norm.
+Health reasons...Before the Covid 19 event happen I was doing a weekly weigh in and getting protein snacks and meal replacements.
+When covid-19 began...I just continued my plan at home and we found alternative protein products to help with meal replacements and continued to make the way we eat our norm.

-How much weight have you lost?
+4. How much weight have you lost?

-When I started this program I weighed 297 lbs; as of today 06-19-2020 I weigh in at 223 lbs.
+When I start this program I weighed 297LBS as of today 06-19-2020 I weigh in at 223LBS.

-What is your overall weight-loss or lifestyle goal you are trying to accomplish?
+5. What is your overall weight-loss or lifestyle goal you are trying to accomplish?

-My overall loss so far is 74 lbs.
+Overall loss so far is 74LBS.
 My goals are to be down around 200 to 210.
-That being said, I have not felt this good in a long time.
-I walk or run about 3 miles a day.
-I kick box and train with those that kick box.
-Before I would go home and be completely wiped out, but now I am able to do more.
+That being said I have not felt this good in a long time.
+I walk or run about 3 miles a day, I kick box and train with those that kick box.
+Before I would go home and be completely wiped out now I am able to do more.

-What helps you stick to your diet?
+6. What helps you stick to your diet?

-The one thing that I can say is I had to recognize that if I did not change my way of eating I would not be around much longer.
-I tried other diets, and they would work for a while.
-However, I never changed my lifestyle.
-I have been in the ministry for over 39 years and I preach change of Heart, change of Spirit and change of Life Spiritually, but until I recognized it was me who was not changing I could not begin to change.
+The one thing that I can say is that I had to recognize that if I did not change my way of eating I would not be around much longer.
+I tried other diets and they would work for a while, but I never changed my lifestyle.
+I have been in the ministry for over 39 years and I preach change of Heart, change of Spirit and change of Life Spiritually…but until I recognized it was me who was not changing I could not begin to change.

-My wife has also lost over 25 lbs and dropped two dress sizes.
-We changed as a family...She has severe heart problems, but now she can walk longer than she has before.
-For the very first time, in 30 years, she rode a roller coaster by herself and it did not hurt her.
+My wife has also lost over 25 LBS and dropped 2 dress sizes we changed as a family...She has severe heart problems but now she can walk longer than she has before.
+For the very first time in 30 years she rode a roller coaster by herself and it did not hurt her.

-I had to have a vision for not only what I wanted to accomplish, but what the Lord wanted to accomplish in me...
+I had to have a vision for what not only I wanted to accomplish, but what the Lord wanted to accomplish in me...

 Proverbs 29:18 KJV

-'Where there is no vision, the people perish: but he that keepeth the law, happy is he."
+Where there is no vision, the people perish: but he that keepeth the law, happy is he.

-GREAT JOB DENNIS!
 KEEP UP THE GOOD-WORK.